themanciraptor/Backend-photagea/README.md

 Obviously, this project isn't production ready yet.
 I will add steps here as I think/learn of them:
 - Enable HTTPS using openssl
+- Passwords and secrets currently included as plain-text in the code.
+This should be stored as secrets and inserted at build time according to whichever environment.
+- Endpoints should have documentation for how they are used.
+Usage could be returned on 400's.